Step by Step Java Environment Variables Setup [JDK Installation Guide]

 If you set the path variable, you can run a Java program from any file directory without specifying the complete Java tool path.

 Yep!
 It is simple, convenient and easy to run any Java program by setting environment variables.

 What is the difference between Path and Classpath Variables:

 I have already covered this question in my previous article in detail.
 You can refer it to find the difference between Path and Classpath variable.

 How to check Java Path And Classpath Variables?

 You can rectify the path and classpath variable on the command prompt.

 Run the following commands.
 It will display all the directives in both path and classpath variables.

-This is completed guide for JDK installation and setting Java variables.
-I tried to cover some frequently asked questions about Java environment variables setup.
-If you have any more question, feel free to write in comment section below.
+This is the completed guide for JDK installation and setting Java variables.
+I tried to cover some frequently asked questions about the Java environment variables setup.
+If you have any more questions, feel free to write in the comment section below.